The Mummy MOT®

 During your Mummy MOT®, our women’s health physiotherapists will assess the strength and function of the tummy and pelvic floor muscles.
 From here, they will suggest exercises and other treatment methods to help manage your current symptoms, get you back to full fitness, and prevent long-term childbirth-related complaints.

-We operate women’s health physiotherapy clinics in Greenwich and Moorgate, and welcome patients from across London and the surrounding areas.
+We operate our women’s health physiotherapy clinic in Greenwich and welcome patients from across London and the surrounding areas.

 What does The Mummy MOT® Include?

 - 90 minutes postnatal assessment

 - In-depth check of pelvic floor strength and tummy gap

 - Assessment of any physical problems arising from pregnancy and birth

 - A bespoke post-natal recovery programme devised especially for you to help you achieve your lifestyle and fitness goals.
 Your plan of action will include specific and safe post-natal exercises that will improve your stability, posture and core strength.

 Musculoskeletal pregnancy related conditions that are still causing discomfort after having a baby, like: